-- Careers education delivered via the PSHMRE curriculum
+- Careers education delivered via the PSHE curriculum

-- Up-to-date careers information area on the Academy intranet and external website
+- Up-to-date careers information area on the Academy intranet, external website and internal displays

-- Encounters with employers via the The Jon Egging Trust, construction industry taster days and NHS career days as examples
+- Encounters with employers via the The Careers Fair, The Jon Egging Trust Program, construction industry taster days and NHS career days as examples

 Gatsby Benchmark 3: Addressing the needs of each pupil

-Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and PSHMRE programme.
+Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and PSHE programme.

 The Academy collects and maintains accurate data for each student around their education, training and employment destinations for at least three years after they leave.
 This information is shared with current students to support ongoing review and evaluation of the current careers programme.

 Gatsby Benchmark 4, 5, 6 and 7: Linking curriculum learning to careers/Encounters with employers and employees/Experiences of workplaces/Encounters with Further and Higher Education

 The Academy has strong links with outside agencies including universities and colleges, local businesses and charitable organisations which contribute to: